-Myofascial Release is a safe and very effective manual therapy technique that involves applying gentle sustained pressure into the fascial restrictions to eliminate pain and restore motion.
-Trauma, inflammatory responses, and/or surgical procedures create Myofascial restrictions that can produce tensile pressures of approximately 2,000 pounds per square inch on pain sensitive structures that do not show up in many of the standard tests.
+Myofascial Release is a safe and very effective manual therapy technique that involves applying gentle sustained pressure into the fascial restrictions to reduce pain and improve function.
+Physical or emotional trauma, inflammatory responses, and/or surgical procedures create Myofascial restrictions that can produce tensile pressures of approximately 2,000 pounds per square inch on pain sensitive structures that do not show up in many of the standard tests (x-rays, CTs or MRIs).

 – Back Pain

-Each treatment is performed directly on the skin without oils or creams which enables the therapist to accurately detect fascial restrictions and apply the appropriate amount of sustained pressure to facilitate release of the fascia.
+Each treatment is performed directly on the skin without oils or creams which enables the therapist to apply the appropriate amount of sustained pressure to facilitate release of fascial restrictions.

 Patients are encouraged to wear loose fitted clothing (i.e. tank top and shorts or, if they are comfortable, under garments).